lmasullo/rally/README.md

 - Log in using Google and your account will be created
 - The Home Page displays the tennis centers.
 You can click on each center for more details and set each as a favorite.
+- On the Center Detail Page you can see all the players that have also made this center a favorite and can easily email them to set up a match.
 - The Web Site and Map buttons will allow you to visit the center's web site and its Google Map location
 - From the Profile Page, you can set your level of experience and contact email.
 You can also add courts that you have enjoyed to your favorites list.